AKloc/BookNotes/Professional/A Philosophy of Software Design.md

 		- "Classitis"
 - "Information hiding": Modules should hide complexity in them rather than pass them to whoever's using them through the interface. e.g., things like retry logic.
 - "Temporal Decomposition:" the bad design approach of designing code structure based on execution order.
+- Make classes general purpose.
+An interface should be general enough to support multiple uses.
+	- Ask yourself: What's the smallest / simplest interface I could create

 - Much more important for code to be READABLE than easily writable.
 -